fulyaertay/advanced-react/README.md

   You can see the visual representations of the each app below.

   ## 1-class-components-challenges
+     These challenges include class components and lifecycle methods.

   ### Challenge 1: Convert functional components to class components